syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Data-Representation.md

 #### Steps to setup ForeignKeyReference relation

-This section sets up a foreignkeyreference relation between data table and the collection USStates.
+This section sets up a foreign key reference relation between data table and the collection USStates.
 Data table represents Parent Table of the relation and USStates collection serves as the related child list wherein the values can be looked up using a key.
 The collection derives from ArrayList in which every item is an USState object having two properties named Key and Name.
 It also defines a method named CreateDefaultCollection() that returns an instance of itself populated with a set of values.

-A foreignkeyreference relation can be set up between the lists by defining a relation descriptor with its attributes carrying the relation details and adding this descriptor to the Relations collection of the main table.
+A foreign key reference relation can be set up between the lists by defining a relation descriptor with its attributes carrying the relation details and adding this descriptor to the Relations collection of the main table.

 The following steps demonstrate this process.